The iPad Pro 12,9"...

 I bought The Apple Watch to check up on my heart rate.
 It broke my Heart.

-Conclusion is that my AppleWatch is of no interest to Apple.
+Conclusion is that my AppleWatch is of no interest to Apple, customer "17 jewels" or not.